All Episodes

 And it's getting harder and harder to watch what passes for news and all that on cable networks when it's just an endless parade of stupidity and ignorance.

-So I watch Real Mayhem and Murder, Game of Thrones.
+So I watch real Mayhem and Murder, Game of Thrones.

 Yeah, I got into it.

-Over the weekend, I decided if I did.
+Over the weekend, I decided I did.

 I started season one.